Dickinson-COMP-491-492/website/docs/assignments/PA01-CourseTools.md

 We will be using git/GitHub pull requests to build a repository of completed assignments for this course.
 You will fork and clone this repository and add to it by making pull requests as you and your team work on assignments.
 You will also be using git and GitHub (or another repository hosting service) extensively in your work on your project.

 Complete the following tasks using git/GitHub to find our course repository and to refresh your git/GitHub skills.
+You may find this [Git/GitHub Command Reference]([Git/GitHub Command Reference](https://github.com/FarmData2/FD2-School-Materials/blob/main/GitReference/GitReference.md) helpful in remembering what commands to use.

 1. If you have not already, accept the invitation to join the `Dickinson-COMP-491-491/AY25-26` repository as a contributor.
 2. Fork the [Dickinson-COMP-491-491/AY25-26](https://github.com/Dickinson-COMP-491-492/AY25-26) repository into your GitHub account.
    - By default your fork will be named just `AY25-26` you can give this a more meaningful name when you create your fork, or via the settings on your fork after you create it.